THE LEARNING CENTRE

-The HUB Learning Resource Centre is staffed with a team of learning resource teachers and offers 2 tiers of academic support to Hugh Boyd Students:
+The Learning Centre is staffed with a team of Learning Resource Teachers and offers two types of academic support to Hugh Boyd Students:

-2. Students who are working on an IEP and/or require on-going academic support in order to successfully meet the learning outcomes of their courses may be enrolled in a HUB Learning Resource block.
-The HUB Learning Resource block, generally taken in place of French 8 (or an elective), offers students direct support in academics, skill building, organization and study skills.
-Students are typically referred to the Learning Resource program by their elementary school, although referrals can be made through the counselling team throughout their years at Hugh Boyd.
-Placement in a HUB Learning Resource block is determined by the School Based Team consisting of resource teachers, classroom teachers, counsellors and administration.
-Students are required to utilize the support of the drop-in service before being considered for enrollment in an HUB Learning Resource block.
+A Learning Strategies block offers targeted enrolled support to students who are working on an IEP and/or require on-going academic support in order to successfully meet the learning outcomes of their courses.
+The Learning Strategies block, generally taken in place of French 8 (or an elective), offers students direct support in academics, skill building, organization, and study skills.
+Students are typically referred to the Learning Centre program by their elementary school, although referrals can be made through the counselling team throughout their years at Hugh Boyd.
+Placement in a Learning Strategies block is determined by the School Based Team (SBT) consisting of resource teachers, classroom teachers, counsellors, and administration.
+Students are required to utilize the support of the drop-in service before being considered for enrollment in a Learning Strategies block.

-The Resource Program is designed to meet the needs of the student who is labelled as having Diverse Abilities.
+The Resource department's LIfe Skills Program is designed to meet the needs of the student who is labelled as having Diverse Abilities.

 A Transition Plan begins in January and is followed through until the new school year.
 IEP meetings happen in the Fall.
 Goals are met with possible support from Educational Assistants, Resource Teachers, Classroom Teachers, Speech and Language Consultants, Counselors, District Consultants, working closely with school Administration.
 Students are integrated into mainstream classes as well as get a Support Resource Block as needed.